DLXPlugins/highlight-and-share/README.md

 Sharing selectable text is only possible via Twitter, but an option to share the post via Facebook is also present when highlighting text as a convenience.

+This plugin is intended to be highly flexible in selecting content areas (via the Plugin's settings).
+If you're looking for something more plug-and-play, please try <a href="https://wordpress.org/plugins/quotable/">Quotable</a>.

+If you have a feature request, please add an issue.

 Features
 ----------------------